 Blue Corn (Crucita Gonzales Calabaza, 1921-1999) was introduced to pottery making by her grandmother at the age of three.
-Shortly after that Maria Martinez' sister gave her the name "Blue Corn" during the annual San Ildefonso Naming Ceremony.
+About the same time Maria Martinez sister gave her the name "Blue Corn" during the annual San Ildefonso Naming Ceremony.